Gamma-positivity and partial gamma-positivity of descent-type polynomials: Introduction

-with the initial conditions $a(1,1)=1$ and $a(1,k)=0$ for $k\geq 2$ (see~\cite[A101280]{Sloane}).
-Subsequently, Foata and Strehl~\cite{Foata74} introduced the well known {\it Foata-Strehl group action}, by which they partition $\msn$ into equivalence classes, so that for each class $\textrm{C}$,
+with the initial conditions $a(1,1)=1$ and $a(1,k)=0$ for $k\neq1$ (see~\cite[A101280]{Sloane}).
+Subsequently, Foata and Strehl~\cite{Foata74} presented a proof of~\eqref{Anx-gamma} by introducing a group action (which is now known as the {\it Foata-Strehl group action}) on the symmetric group $\msn$, by which they partition $\msn$ into equivalence classes, so that for each class $\textrm{C}$,